riewarden/improvlaurie-eleventy/notes/portfolio.md

 This is a summary of projects that are most relevant to what I currently offer as a practitioner.
+To view my official CV and contact details, [Click Here](/assets/cv-june-2024.pdf)

 ## Current Projects
 ### Trans Drama Ensemble